szn-cs/wasm/README.md

 - Scale-out: handling 100k or 1000s of requests per second.
     - what is worthwhile and what budget there is to parallelize.
 Typically many of these operations in terms of pushdown are not parallelizable;
-	- Many of the opreations are pushdown to a highlt optimized specialized services for a particular operation (e.g. parsing, aggregation);
+	- Many of the opreations are pushdown to a highly optimized specialized services for a particular operation (e.g. parsing, aggregation, filters, etc.);

 - CSV & Parquet
 	- Parsing a CSV can be broken into chunks although the bottleneck is the disk; But parsing a Parquet file has more indexing built into it; Especially if doing aggregation can be split more easily and do parallelism on them;